andreacipriani/acdotfiles/README.md

 ## Assumptions:

-- mac os
+- macOS
-- zsh
+- Install Xcode + developer tools
-- ohmyzsh
+- Install iTerm 2
-- iTerm 2
+- Install zsh + ohmyzsh
 - There is a `~/code` folder with all your Projects

 ## TODO: